 Participate in our Chimney Swift surveys this summer.

-This summer’s survey is focused on identifying critical nesting and roosting habitats in 2020.
+This summer’s survey is focused on identifying critical nesting and roosting habitats.
 Please submit any sightings you have, but more importantly, we would appreciate any reports of where birds are entering chimneys or other structures in the various towns and cities.